engity-com/bifroest/docs/reference/environment/docker.md

 When using Docker environments, each user session runs in a separate Docker container.
 This is in contrast to the [local environment](local.md), where each user session runs on the same host as Bifröst.

 This is useful if you explicitly do not want to give users access to the host itself, but to environments where they can work with defined toolsets.
-Especially if you want to create demo or training environments.
+This is especially true, if you want to create demo or training environments.

-But also if you want to set up a [Bastion/Jump host](../../usecases.md#bastion), where a user can jump from this server to another network, this can be very helpful.
-In this case, using different [networks](#property-networks) can be beneficial.
+In another use case you can set up a [Bastion/Jump host](../../usecases.md#bastion), what allows the user to jump from one server to another network.
+Using different [networks](#property-networks) can be beneficial to XXX.

 ## Configuration {: #configuration}